-A person interested as or through an executor or administrator, including an independent executor or administrator. a trustee. guardian, other fiduciary, creditor. devisee. legatee, heir, next of kin, or cestui que trust in the administration of a trust or of the estate of a decedent, an infant, mentally incapacitated person, orinsolvent may have declaration of rights or legal relations in respect to the trust or estate: (1) to ascertain anv class of creditors. devisees, legatees, heirs, next of kin, or others; (2) to direct the executors, administrators, or trustees to do or abstain from doing any particular act in their fiduciary capacity; (3) to determine any question arising in the administration the trust or estate. including questions of construction of wills and other writings; or (4) to determine rights or legal relations of an independent independent executor or administrator regarding fiduciary fees and the settling of accounts.
+A person interested as or through an executor or administrator, including an independent executor or administrator. а trustee. guardian. other fiduciary. creditor, devisee, legatee, heir, next of kin, or cestui que trust in the administration of a trust or of the estate of a decedent, an infant, mentally incapacitated person, or may insolvent have а declaration of rights or legal relations in respect to the trust or estate: (1) to ascertain of any class creditors. devisees, legatees, heirs, next of kin, or others; (2) to direct the executors, administrators, or trustees to do or abstain from doing any particular act in their fiduciary capacity; (3) to determine any question arising in the administration of the trust or estate. including questions of construction of wills and other writings; or (4) to determine rights or legal relations of an independent independent executor or regarding administrator fiduciary fees and the settling of accounts.